Strain-driven phonon topological phase transition impedes thermal transport in titanium monoxide: Introduction

-In this work, we perform first-principles calculations to examine the effect of phononic TPT on the thermal transport in hexagonal TiO, a Weyl semimetal that has been synthesized experimentally \cite{mohr1994neue}.
-With the aid of symmetry analyses, we identify the existence of phononic triple degenerated point (TDP) and the nodal line formed doubly degenerated acoustic phonon branches along the high-symmetric $\Gamma\mathrm{A}$ direction in the Brillouin zone (BZ).
-We show that the application of uniaxial strain enables the TPT of phonons, leading to significant suppression of $\kappa_L$.
-By further phonon transport analyses, we attribute this giant reduction in $\kappa_L$ to the increased phonon-phonon scattering channels, enabled by the breaking of degenerate states of topological phonons.
-Our work reveals the strong relevance of topological phonons with thermal conductivity, and opens up a new pathway towards controlling heat conduction in topological materials.
+In this work, we perform first-principles calculations to examine the effect of phononic TPT on the thermal transport in hexagonal titanium monoxide (TiO), a Weyl semimetal that has been synthesized experimentally \cite{mohr1994neue}.
+With the aid of symmetry analyses, we identify the existence of phononic triple degenerated point (TDP) and the nodal line formed doubly degenerated acoustic phonon branches along the high-symmetric $\Gamma\mathrm{\bf A}$ direction in the Brillouin zone (BZ).
+Our calculation shows that phononic TPT can be realized by applying uniaxial strains along the [100] crystal direction, and its impact on the thermal conductivity becomes prominent with the increase of strain.
+Using the 10$\%$ uniaxial tension as a study case, we reveal that the TPT of phonons contributes significantly to the suppression of $\kappa_L$ along the $c$ axis.
+By further modal phonon transport analysis, we attribute the reduction in $\kappa_L$ to the increased phonon-phonon scattering channels, which is closely associated with the breaking of degenerate states of topological phonons.
+Our work reveals the strong relevance of topological phonons with thermal conductivity, and opens up a pathway towards controlling heat conduction in topological materials.

-All first-principles calculations are implemented in the Vienna Ab initio Simulation Package (VASP) \cite{PhysRevB.48.13115,PhysRevB.54.11169} with the projector augmented wave potential \cite{PhysRevB.50.17953}, under the generalized gradient approximation with the Perdew-Burke-Ernzerhof functional for the exchange-correlation functional \cite{PhysRevLett.100.136406,Le_2012}.
-The topological surface states are calculated by the Wanniertools package \cite{WU2017}, and the irreducible representations of phonon branches are obtained by the PhononIrep package \cite{zhang2022phonon}.
-To obtain accurate $\kappa_{L}$, we exactly solve the Boltzmann transport equation within an iterative scheme, by considering phonon lifetimes due to the isotope and three-phonon scattering \cite{LI20141747}.
-More computational details are given in Supplemental Material \cite{SM}.